AdobeDocs/painter-python-api/src/pages/guides/qt6-migration.md

 Painter version 10.1 moved from Qt5 to Qt6, which introduces breaking changes in Python plugins.
 The most notable change in the PySide modules going from version 2 to 6.

-Plugins created before version 10.1 of Painter will need to be updated to work in newer verisons.
+Plugins created before version 10.1 of Painter will need to be updated to work in newer versions.

 ## Pyside changes

----

 **Pyside** module name changed, so the import process is now different.

-Before:
+> Before:
+>

-`from PySide2 import QtWidgets, QtGui`
+> `from PySide2 import QtWidgets, QtGui`
+>

-Now:
+> Now:
+>

-`from PySide6 import QtWidgets, QtGui`
+> `from PySide6 import QtWidgets, QtGui`

 ---